Biology

 Class Program

 Surveys basic biological principles with an emphasis on food science.
 Includes the characteristics and diversity of life, food requirements of the human body, environmental impact of food production, food resources, and sustainability issues.
 Laboratory activities reinforce relationships between biological principles and food.
-Designed for non-science majors.
-Lecture/Laboratory.
+Prerequisite: Eligible to take ENGL 1010 or 0980.
 Lab fee.
-Prerequisites: Eligible to enroll in ENGL 1010.
-Meets SUNY General Education requirement in Natural Sciences.

 Semester Offered